piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

 The names of perturbation run with increase sulfide (pyrite) weathering start by `.PyrW+50`, the ones with proportional increase of sulfide and petrogenic carbon (kerogen) weathering startss by `.PyrKerW+10-noP` for run with phosphorus weathering left unchanged, and `.PyrKerW+10-P`.
-In addition, runs where conducted with petrogenic carbon weathering increased by 50% (everythin else unchanged), and with *oxygen cycle, sulfur cycle and DynSoil module accelerated, for fast reaching of steady-state*.
+In addition, runs where conducted with petrogenic carbon weathering increased by 50% (everything else unchanged), and with *oxygen cycle, sulfur cycle and DynSoil module accelerated, for fast reaching of steady-state*.
 Those run names start by `.ker+50`, and do not have the "\_1" ending.